scipy-conference/scipy_proceedings/papers/yu_feng/paper.rst

 application on the Cray XC30 system Edison at NERSC and the Cray XT system BlueWaters at NCSA.
 The dummy application imports the scipy package on all ranks before exiting.
-We point out that in the benchmark it is important to import python packages as done in a real application, because most of the metadata requests are to locate python scripts of packages rather than dynamic libraries associated with extension modules.
-Therefore, a benchmark based on performance of ``simulating`` dynamic libraries :cite:`pynamic` does not properly represent the true launch time of a realistic python application.
+We point out that in the benchmark it is important to import Python packages as done in a real application, because most of the metadata requests are to locate Python scripts of packages rather than dynamic libraries associated with extension modules.
+Therefore, a benchmark based on performance of ``simulating`` dynamic libraries :cite:`pynamic` does not properly represent the true launch time of a realistic Python application.
 Note that because Python 3 and Python 2 are treated the same by python-mpi-bcast, we do not perform another set of benchmarks for Python 3.

-The job includes two steps: the first involves the statically linked bcast program that delivers the bundles to the computing nodes (which does not involve python), and the second launches the python application.
+The job includes two steps: the first involves the statically linked bcast program that delivers the bundles to the computing nodes (which does not involve Python), and the second launches the Python application.

 The bcast step consists of two major components, a call to ``MPI_Bcast`` and a call to ``libarchive``:cite:`libarchive` to inflate the tar ball.